DockYard/ember-service-worker/README.md

 If you want to listen for `fetch` in your addon, you will need to register this through the `addFetchListener` function.
 This expects a callback function which receives the event as argument, just as the callback to `addEventListener('fetch', ...)` does.
-It expects the callback to return a Promise that resolves to a response or `undefined`.
+The callback can return a Promise that resolves to a response or it can return `undefined`.
 If the response is undefined the next `fetch` handler that has been registered will be called, otherwise the response from the promise will be used and no further `fetch` handlers will be called.